 State adult correctional facilities.
-Because it creates a new Class 5 felony and expands the potential applicability of existing felony offenses, the proposal may increase the future state-responsible (prison) bed space needs of the Commonwealth.
-However, existing databases do not provide sufficient detail to estimate the number of new felony convictions likely to result from enactment of the proposal.
-Therefore, the magnitude of the impact on prison bed space needs cannot be quantified.
+Because it expands the potential applicability of existing felony offenses, the proposal may increase the future state-responsible (prison) bed space needs of the Commonwealth.
+Existing databases do not provide sufficient detail to estimate the number of new felony convictions likely to result from enactment of the proposal; therefore, the magnitude of the impact on prison bed space needs cannot be determined.

 Local adult correctional facilities.
-Similarly, the proposal may increase local-responsible (jail) bed space needs; however, the magnitude of the impact cannot be determined.
+Similarly, the proposal may increase local-responsible (jail) bed space needs; however, the magnitude of the impact cannot be quantified.

 Adult community corrections resources.
 Because the proposal could result in convictions and subsequent supervision requirements for an additional number of offenders, the proposal may increase the need for adult community corrections resources.
-Since the number of cases affected cannot be determined, the potential impact on community corrections cannot be quantified.
+Since the number of cases affected cannot be determined, the potential impact on community corrections cannot be estimated.

 Virginia's Sentencing Guidelines.
-Felony weapon convictions (except subsection K) under § 18.2-308.2:2 and misdemeanors under § 18.2-308.2:5 are not covered by the Sentencing Guidelines when these offenses are the primary, or most serious, offense in a case; the proposed Class 5 felony would also not be covered.
+Felony weapon convictions (except subsection K) under § 18.2-308.2:2 are not covered by the Sentencing Guidelines when these offenses are the primary, or most serious, offense in a case.
 Perjury related to written declarations is also not covered.
 Such convictions, however, may augment the Guidelines recommendation if the most serious offense at sentencing is covered by the Guidelines.
 Felony offenses in subsections M and N of § 18.2-308.2:2 are defined as violent under § 17.1-805(C) for Guidelines purposes.
 No adjustment to the Guidelines would be necessary under the proposal.